Monday 15 April 2024

 But before we fix our attention on the trip itself let's go back to 13 May 1924, the day this photo was taken.

-I visited Marília on 13 February 1997, a Thursday and had a long coversation with Maria da Gloria Redondo, widow of João Baptista Darin Filho, the last surviving member of the Darin family apart from my own Mother who would die in 2006.
+I visited Marília on 13 February 1997, a Thursday, and had a long conversation with Maria da Gloria Redondo, widow of João Baptista Darin Filho, the last surviving member of the Darin family apart from my own Mother who would die in 2006.
 As Maria Redondo had lived in the same house as my Grandfather, for the last 10 years of his life, she had the chance to talk to him more often than his own flesh and blood.
-Maria had a veneration for the old man even 38 years after his death, and even better, she had a clear vision of what had happened in the past and could tell details that would

 In the mid-1920s Marco Giovanni Darin leased part of Fazenda N.S.Apparecida do Rio Verde to a Black man who tilled the land and planted coffee beans.
 After harvesting was done and the crop was sold, Mr Darin would collect the rent as usual.
 Something happened that particular year and the man failed to pay the rent.
 When it came to collect next year's rent, Mr Darin went to the man's house and while he was there the man had a heart attack and died.
 Some of the man's friends blamed Mr Darin for his death and bad blood set in.
 Life at the farm was not the same anymore with recriminations and threats flying around.